 - In the war, people used galena to make weapons.
 Lead paint can remove the barnacles attached to the bottom of ship to protect the ship from breaking through the waves;

-- In the early days of wireless, galena crystal was used as the semiconductor in crystal radios.
+- In the early days of wireless, galena stone was used as the semiconductor in crystal radios.
 It became part of a point-contact diode used to detect radio signals.

 1. Lead-acid batteries

 Most lead is consumed in making batteries.
 In America, 80% of lead is used in automotive-type, lead-acid batteries.
-A battery contains twenty pounds of lead and must be replaced every 4-5 years.
+A battery contains twenty pounds of lead and must be replaced every 4 to 5 years.

 The batteries are also used as standby power supplies for computer networks and communication facilities.